 - We are one size different to the Common Project classic sneakers.
 If you are a 41 in the CP sneaker, take our UK8 / US9 / 42

 REMEMBER, the instep is the main difference here and is much lower than in our dress shoe.
-If you have a high instep, take the half size up.
-If your instep is low, stick to your same size in dress shoe.
+If you have a high instep you will need at least the half size up, if not a full size up

 For all other questions please email firstname.lastname@example.org